-After an early breakfast at your guest house, head back up the pass into the Forests of The Crags for a visit to the Tenikwa Awareness and Rehabilitation Centre.
+After an early breakfast at your guest house on day 7, head back up the pass into the Forests of The Crags for a visit to the Tenikwa Awareness and Rehabilitation Centre.

 This amazing facility was opened by Len and Mandy Feeman in 2007.
 Tenikwa Wildlife Awareness Centre offers a truly unique Wildcat Experience.
 Guests are taken on a guided tour to meet captive-bred furry felines, living in a semi-natural environment.
 So close you can hear them purr…

 Meet the charismatic Cheetah, ZweLakhe the Leopard and enjoy a cat and mouse game with South Africa’s seldom seen lesser indigenous cats, such as the African Wild Cat, Serval, Caracal and the rare Black-Footed Cat.
 Experience the inquisitiveness of the busy Meerkats, watch the Blue Cranes dance and take pleasure in getting to know the mischievous Marabou Storks.